dylibso/chicory/README.md

 #### 2. Runtime

 At runtime, you must use FFI to execute the module.
-While there are performance benefits to doing this, when you do, you're effectively escaping the safety and observability of the JVM.
+While there might be performance benefits to doing this for some modules, when you do, you're effectively escaping the safety and observability of the JVM.
 Having a pure JVM runtime means all your security and memory guarantees, and your tools, can stay in place.
+JVM program.

 ### Goals